davekirby/EFFProject/notes/implement GP engine - 5 sp.md

 ##  Limiting chromosome size
 The deap selDoubleTournament function that selects for size as well as fitness is hard coded to use len(individual) for the size calculation.
 This is not what I want - I can either override the list `__len__` method to return the cumulative size, or I will have to re-implement the whole function.
-Overriding `--len__` may have unforseen side effects, but is the simpler option so will give it a go.
+Overriding `__len__` may have unforseen side effects, but is the simpler option so will give it a go.
-I have added the
+...I have added the ListOfList class and double tournaments - it seems to work OK, but not sure how much effect it has on the size TBH.